lumilio/Jungle-didakoo.com-README.md/README.md

 - [Lacoste UNDW3: The Emerge](https://opensea.io/collection/lacoste-undw3-the-emerge")
 - [Decentraland](https://opensea.io/collection/decentraland")

+## Rank & Points
+At the end of a match the winner is rewarded with 3 rank points. ...........

+## Multiplayer
+You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.

 ## App Code is private
 Single-Page WebApp Multiplyer Videogame with custom minimax algorithm built in Laravel (PHP) and Vue.js (JavaScript).